lokothodida/elfinder-theme-template/README.md

 # elFinder Theme Template
-An immediately "editable" template for the [elFinder File Browser](https://github.com/Studio-42/elFinder).
+A pick-up-and-edit theme template for the [elFinder File Manager](https://github.com/Studio-42/elFinder).

 # Aims
 * To explain how to produce structured skins for elFinder